Yonatan-Levko/lyxtomarkdown/README.md

 # LyX to Markdown Converter

-This script converts LyX files (.lyx) to clean, readable Markdown files (.md).
+This project provides a tool with a graphical user interface (GUI) to convert LyX files (.lyx) to clean, readable Markdown files (.md).
 It is designed to handle LyX files written in Hebrew with CP1255 encoding and correctly process mathematical formulas.

 The conversion is a multi-step process that uses LyX for LaTeX export and Pandoc for the final conversion to Markdown, with several cleaning and formatting steps in between.

 ## Features

+-   **Graphical User Interface** for easy operation.
 -   Converts `.lyx` files to `.md`.
 -   Handles `CP1255` (Hebrew) encoding and converts it to `UTF-8`.
 -   Uses **LyX** to export to LaTeX and **Pandoc** for robust Markdown conversion.